thenativeweb/tailwind/README.md

 If you need to access environment variables use the `app.env` function and provide the key of the environment variable you're interested in.
 If the environment variable is not set, `app.env` returns `undefined`, otherwise it returns its value.

-If the value is a serialized JSON object, it becomes deserialized automatically, otherwise it gets returned as-is.
+If the value is a serialized JSON object, it becomes deserialized automatically, otherwise it gets returned as-is:

 ```javascript
 const port = app.env('PORT');